 Occasionally I have marked areas where what we call style is

-- Spelling problems are marked in margins etc. with "sp"
+- Spelling problems are marked in margins etc. with "sp" or with a

 - Stylistic problems are given alternative suggestions. (sometimes marked

 - Some sentences run on complete thoughts are connected by